 - Julius and Ethel Rosenberg were executed in 1953 as traitors while many believed that they were framed and were innocent.
 They were convicted of passing Atomic secrets to the Soviets.
 The fact that they were Jewish seems to have puzzled many to no end, but that makes perfectly good sense if you know some real history (more on that below).
 Many years later, after the fall of the Soviet Union and the public release of records of the Communist Party, we find out they they were awarded medals by Stalin for the work they did, which of course was passing samples of materials and other scientific information along.
 With the release of the Soviet records, even their children had to accept the guilt of their parents, something they have denied for decades.
 The most recent revelations from the Eisenhower records also show that the evidence presented against Ethel was highly tainted by her brother who, in essence, sacrificed her only to protect his own wife.
 Ethel was innocent, Julius was guilty.

 - Joe McCarthy…the McCarthy Period, is my favorite tho.
 We all know that Crazy Joe was an alarmist and a drunk and completely off base when it came to the threat from Communism.
 Well, he certainly was a drunk….But, as the declassified records of the US Government, the records of the Communist Party of the United States and the Venona papers were to prove beyond any shadow of a doubt, he was wrong…but only in the sense that he had only a small clue as to the significance and depth of the threat.
-The fact is that there was a greater penetration of the US Government than he had any idea of.
+The fact is that there was and had been a greater penetration of the US Government than he had any idea of.
 His real problem is that he chose the wrong targets most of the time, especially when he went after the US Army.
 The internal records from the Eisenhower years also provides the details as to just how Ike labored to isolate and eventually destroy McCarthy, something he did not get credit for at the time.

 BTW – If the Venona Project does not ring a bell, it is one of the very best examples of secrets kept long and well which when finally made public shed light where there was only darkness before.
 Worth a few minutes of your time to learn about.
 In summary, the Venona project was a super-secret project in the government to decipher messages sent by the Soviets, usually from and to their embassies in the US.
 The Soviets had engineered what was essentially an unbreakable code system with which to encrypt their messages….that is, until and unless they got careless.
 Their confidence in the system was such that they did not even try to hide the messages as they were sent in plain text after encryption.
 But they did sometimes get careless which allowed some of the message texts to be decoded.
 The project ran for 20+ years and provided an unprecedented view into their activities.
 One can find a more detailed description of the program in the Wiki page for the topic.